willviles/lux-oauth2/README.md

 ```

 ### 5. Authenticated route
-To put a resource behind an authenticated barrier, simply add the authenticatedRoute action to any resource you wish to protect.
+Add the `authenticatedRoute` action to any resource you wish to protect.

 ```js
 // app/controllers/user.js